ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-for-woocommerce.md

 3. Choose the correct Store ID for your store from the dropdown

 4. Save the settings

 ## Detailed configuration information

+Då kan vi justera formuleringen för att bättre förklara konceptet utan att kalla det "Customer Links Expiration" som en faktisk inställning.
+Här är en förbättrad version:

+### Understanding Customer Link Expiration (TTL)

+Customer links will, by default, expire after 120 minutes.
+If a customer attempts to complete a payment after this time, the transaction will be rejected.
+This expiration can be handled through WooCommerce's stock management system, specifically using the **Hold Stock (minutes)** setting.

+When stock management is enabled, WooCommerce reserves the product for the specified time in the **Hold Stock** setting, preventing others from purchasing the item while the order remains unpaid.
+Once the set time (e.g., 120 minutes) elapses, WooCommerce automatically cancels the unpaid order and releases the reserved stock back into inventory.

+If stock management is **not** enabled, the system defaults to 120 minutes.
+This ensures that the reserved stock doesn't remain indefinitely held for unpaid orders, providing a balanced and controlled inventory management system.

+The default TTL can be configured between 1 and 43200 minutes (up to 30 days), depending on the store’s requirements.

+This setting can be found under:
+**WooCommerce > Settings > Products > Inventory > Hold Stock (minutes)**.

 ### API Settings
 This tab is for basic connection settings and is where you enter your credential from Resurs Bank, whether to use the Production or Test API.